Hybrid Math 7

 The rest of this list is traditional math supplies.

-#4 Three-ring binder with at least one pocket and four tabs labelled
+#3 Two binders with at least one pocket and THREE tabs/dividers

 Paper (lined and graph)